fsuri/Basil_SOSP21_artifact/README.md

 ## Setting up Cloudlab

-(To re-install from scratch use a clean image:   18.04 LTS:     urn:publicid:IDN+emulab.net+image+emulab-ops:UBUNTU18-64-STD.
-20.04 LTS urn:publicid:IDN+emulab.net+image+emulab-ops:UBUNTU20-64-STD
-Or use a image pre-configured by us: urn:publicid:IDN+utah.cloudlab.us+image+morty-PG0:SOSP108.server and urn:publicid:IDN+utah.cloudlab.us+image+morty-PG0:SOSP108.client under public Profile: "SOSP108" https://www.cloudlab.us/p/morty/SOSP108)

-In order to run experiments on Cloudlab you will have to register an account with your academic email and create a new project.
+In order to run experiments on Cloudlab you will need to register an account with your academic email and create a new project ("Start/Join project").
-Alternatively, if you are unable to get access to create a new project, request to join project "morty" and wait to be accepted.
+Alternatively (but not recommended), if you are unable to get access to create a new project, request to join project "morty" and wait to be accepted (reach out to mlb452@cornell.edu if you are not accepted, or unsure how to join).

-If you use your local machine to start experiments, then you need to set up and register ssh in order to connect to the cloudlab servers.
-If you are instead using a cloudlab control machine (see next steps) you can skip this step.
+If you use will use local machine to start experiments, then you will need to set up and register ssh in order to connect to the Cloudlab machines.
+If you are instead using a cloudlab control machine  you can skip this step.
 To create an ssh key and register it with your ssh agent follow these instructions: https://docs.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent (Install ssh if you have not already.)
-Next, register your public key under your Cloudlab account user->Manage SSH Keys
+Next, register your public key under your Cloudlab account user->Manage SSH Keys.

-You are ready to start up an experiment:
+Next, you are ready to start up an experiment:

-To use a pre-declared profile, use the following public profile "SOSP108" https://www.cloudlab.us/p/morty/SOSP108 The profile by default starts with 18 server machines (follow the naming convention) and 18 client machines, all of which use m510 hardware on the Utah cluster.
+To use a pre-declared profile supplied by us, use the following public profile "SOSP108" https://www.cloudlab.us/p/morty/SOSP108.
+This profile by default starts with 18 server machines and 18 client machines, all of which use m510 hardware on the Utah cluster.
-When running expeirments for Tapir, you may instead use only 9 server machines (remove the trailing 9 server names from the profile); When running TxHotstuff and TxBFTSmart, you may use 12 server machines (remove the trailing 6 server names from the profile).
-Since experiments require a fairly large number of machines, you may have to create a reservation in order to have enough resources. go to the "Make reservation tab" and make a reservation for 36 m510 machines on the Utah cluster (37 if you plan to use a control machine).
+Since experiments require a fairly large number of machines, you may have to create a reservation in order to have enough resources.
+Go to the "Make reservation tab" and make a reservation for 36 m510 machines on the Utah cluster (37 if you plan to use a control machine).
+All experiments work using an experiment profile with 18 servers, but if you cannot get access to enough machine, you may instead use only 9 server machines for Tapir (remove the trailing 9 server names from the profile); or 12 server machines when running TxHotstuff and TxBFTSmart (remove the trailing 6 server names from the profile).

-This profile includes two disk images "SOSP108.server" and "SOSP108.client" that already include all dependencies and additional machinery necessary to run experiments.
-If you instead want to build an image from scratch, start by loading a default Ubuntu 18.04 LTS image (urn:publicid:IDN+emulab.net+image+emulab-ops:UBUNTU18-64-STD).
-Then, follow the above manual installation guide to install all dependencies (you may skip adding tbb setvars.sh to .bashrc).
+This profile includes two disk images "SOSP108.server" (`urn:publicid:IDN+utah.cloudlab.us+image+morty-PG0:SOSP108.server`) and "SOSP108.client" (`urn:publicid:IDN+utah.cloudlab.us+image+morty-PG0:SOSP108.client`) that already include all dependencies and additional setup necessary to run experiments.

+If you decide to instead create a profile of your own, be careful to follow the same naming conventions of our profile for the servers:

+- Number of Replicas: `['us-east-1-0', 'us-east-1-1', 'us-east-1-2', 'eu-west-1-0', 'eu-west-1-1', 'eu-west-1-2', 'ap-northeast-1-0', 'ap-northeast-1-1', 'ap-northeast-1-2', 'us-west-1-0', 'us-west-1-1', 'us-west-1-2', 'eu-central-1-0', 'eu-central-1-1', 'eu-central-1-2', 'ap-southeast-2-0', 'ap-southeast-2-1', 'ap-southeast-2-2']`
+- Replica Hardware: `m510`
+- Client Hardware: ``m510``

+If you instead want to build an image from scratch, follow the instructions below:

+### Building and configuring disk images from scratch
+Start by choosing to load a default Ubuntu 18.04 LTS image: `urn:publicid:IDN+emulab.net+image+emulab-ops:UBUNTU18-64-STD)` - for Ubuntu 20.04 LTS use: `urn:publicid:IDN+emulab.net+image+emulab-ops:UBUNTU20-64-STD`.

+Next, follow the above manual installation guide (section "Installing Dependencies" to install all dependencies (you can skip adding tbb setvars.sh to .bashrc).

 Additionally, you will have to install the following requisites:
 1. NTP:  https://vitux.com/how-to-install-ntp-server-and-client-on-ubuntu/
          Confirm that it is running: sudo service ntp status (check for status Active)

-2. Data Sets: Build TPCC/Smallbank , move them to /usr/local/etc/  (can skip this on client machines for tpcc) Store TPCC data:
+2. Data Sets: Build TPCC/Smallbank data sets and move them to /usr/local/etc/  (can skip this on client disk images for tpcc) Store TPCC data:
 - Run tpcc_generator bin from /src/store/benchmark/async/tpcc/
 - `./tpcc_generator --num_warehouses=<N> > tpcc-<N>-warehouse`